online-go/gtp2ogs/docs/OPTIONS-LIST.md

 to fix autohandicap bypass issue, by manualy counting min and max number of handicap stones allowed if handicap is "automatic"

-This is a temporary fix until server provides bot ranking detection on gtp2ogs
+This is a temporary fix until server sends handicap notification as an object telling if handicap is automatic or user-defined, as well as the number of stones if automatic or user-defined (we currently only know the latter, automatic always returns `-1` regardless of actual handicap stone number)

 for example ```--fakerank 6d``` and ```--maxhandicap 4``` will allow automatic handicap only for opponents ranked between 2d-6d for